 \section{Introduction}

-The formulation of a string theory for hadrons has been an attractive proposal induced by the phenomenological success in explaining Venziano formula~\cite{Veneziano:1968yb} and even before the formulation of quantum chromodynamics (QCD).
-Despite the difficulties encountered in the quantization scheme in a fundamental string theory, the proposal to to describe the long-distance dynamics of strong interactions inside the hadrons by a low energy effective string~\cite{Luscherfr,Luscher:2002qv} has remained an alluring conjecture.

-String formation is realized in many strongly correlated systems and is not an exclusive property of the QCD color tubes~\cite{PhysRevB.36.3583,PhysRevB.78.024510,2007arXiv0709.1042K,Nielsen197345,Lo:2005xt}.
-The normalization group equations imply that the system flows towards a roughening phase where the string is no longer rigid and oscillations transverse to the classical world sheet with predictable measurable effects that can be and verified in numerical simulations in the rough phase of lattice gauge theories (LGT).

-In the leading Gaussian approximation of the NG action, the quantum fluctuations of the string bring forth a universal quantum correction to the linearly rising potential well known as the L\"uscher term in the meson and geometry-dependent L\"uscher-like terms~\cite{Jahn2004700,deForcrand:2005vv} in baryonic configurations.
-The width due to the quantum delocalizations of the string grows logarithmically~\cite{Luscher:1980iy} as two color sources are pulled apart.
-Logarithmic broadening is expected for the baryonic junction~\cite{PhysRevD.79.025022} as well.

-Precise lattice measurements of the $Q\bar{Q}$ potential in $SU(3)$ gauge model are in consistency with the L\"uscher subleading term for color source separation commencing from distance $R = 0.5$ fm~\cite{Luscher:2002qv}.
-This is typically the distance scale where the effects of the intrinsic thickness of the flux tube $1/T_c$~\cite{Caselle:2012rp} diminishes and the effective description is expected to hold.
+Precise lattice measurements of the $Q\bar{Q}$ potential in $SU(3)$ gauge model are in consistency with the L\"uscher subleading term for color source separation commencing from distance $R = 0.5$ fm~\cite{Luscher:2002qv} -- a typical distance scale where the effects of the intrinsic thickness of the flux tube at finite temperature, $1/T_c$~\cite{Caselle:2012rp}, diminishes and the effective description is expected to hold.